-You can return to normal activities.
+You can now return to light activities.
 Gradually increase your day-to-day activity and be guided by any pain or discomfort you experience.
 Some heavier tasks may still be uncomfortable.

 Exercises:

 Start these exercises six weeks after your injury.
 Try to do these exercises four to five times a day.
 Repeat each exercise 10 times.